jahid97/school_campus_using_GLUT_opengl/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork this repository and submit a pull request with your enhancements or bug fixes.
+You can fix this repository and submit a pull request with enhancements or bug fixes.

 ---